lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # to False if you observe slow report generation or work with many videos (>20).
   show_video_sampling_timeline: True

+  # optional deterministic unique output subdirectory for run, in place of timestamp
+  run_directory:

 Additionally, you can pass all arguments which can be passed to the lightly CLI tool with the `lightly` prefix.
 For example,